On average, Formula 1 (F1) teams travel between up to 23 cities during each racing season. And it’s safe to say these teams can’t pack light.

 Mobile Data Centers Offer Seamless Access to Data Trackside

 Data and computing play enormous roles in racing.
-To power things back in the factory, Mercedes F1 maintains a massive on-site data center.
+To power things back in the factory, teams have massive on-site data centers.
 But on the road, it’s a different story.

 A mobile data center allows teams to conduct the processing required on-site, not thousands of miles away at headquarters in the UK.
 This shortens the distance between the source and the processing units, allowing highly sophisticated, detailed telemetry data to be accessible in real time.
 To analyze that data and monitor performance on the track, teams need top-notch compute, storage, and network technologies.
 And it all has to be compact, light, and easy to set up.